wordofwarning/wordofwarning.org/hab/worksahead/index.md

 ---
 <small>Updated 19 April 2024</small>

-**Works Ahead** is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011.<br>Since 2012 it has offered over thirty-five small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events — with support including mentoring and a public showing of the next stage of the work, often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>In [2024](/hab/worksahead/#2024) we're doing things a little differently — **Works Ahead: Radiator** invites a group of artists to explore their own Live Art practice over an incubator weekend, beginning with an informal sharing…
+**Works Ahead** is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011.<br>Since 2012 it has offered over 35 small work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events — with support including mentoring and a public showing of the next stage of the work, often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>In [2024](/hab/worksahead/#2024) we're doing things a little differently — **Works Ahead: Radiator** invites a group of artists to explore their own Live Art practice over an incubator weekend, starting with an informal sharing on Friday night…

 <span style='font-variant: small-caps'>jump → [2012](/hab/worksahead/#2012) · [13](/hab/worksahead/#2013) · [14](/hab/worksahead/#2014) · [15](/hab/worksahead/#2015) · [16](/hab/worksahead/#2016) · [17](/hab/worksahead/#2017) · [18](/hab/worksahead/#2018) · [19](/hab/worksahead/#2019) · [20](/hab/worksahead/#2020) · [21](/hab/worksahead/#2021) · [22](/hab/worksahead/#2022) · [23](/hab/worksahead/#2023) · [24](/hab/worksahead/#2024)</span>
 <hr>